jnk0le/cortexm-AES/README.md

 ## cryptoanalysis

-some of the cryptoanalysis works, that tested one or more of the provided implementations.
+some of the cryptoanalysis works/papers, that tested one or more of the provided implementations.

 https://webthesis.biblio.polito.it/secure/26870/1/tesi.pdf - (CM3_1T)